WDscholia/scholia/README.rst

     https://tools.wmflabs.org/scholia/

-The webapp displays the scholarly profile for individual researchers, for instance the scholarly profile for psychologist Uta Frith is accessible from
+The webapp displays scholarly profiles for individual researchers, research topics, organizations, journals, works, events, awards and so on.
+For instance, the scholarly profile for psychologist Uta Frith is accessible from

     https://tools.wmflabs.org/scholia/author/Q8219